-Research outcomes should shield light on analysing the impact of AIbased machine translations on travelers, understanding how machine translations can influence travel decisions, concluding by offering practical recommendations for etourism commerce, communicating the desired features of AI-based machine translations that influence travelers' purchase intention.
+Research outcomes should shed light on analyzing the impact of AIbased machine translations on travelers, understanding how machine translations can influence travel decisions, concluding by offering practical recommendations for tourism commerce, and communicating the desired features of AI-based machine translations that influence travelers' purchase intention.
 Consequently, there are three specific objectives in this study:

-- 1. investigate about the usage of tools of AI-based machine translation and the perception of the effectiveness of AI-based of machine translations.
-This objective provides much better insight into the existing partial and fragmented knowledge in current trends in AIbased language processing application; and its application in improving the quality of tourism experience; - 2. identify strenghts, weaknesses, opportunities and threats of AI-based machine learning; - 3. provide managerial implications for practitioners and marketers of tourism sector in order to increase the AI-based machine translations' ability to attract floating consumers thereby achieving competitive advantage.
+- 1. Investigate the usage of tools of AI-based machine translation and the perception of the effectiveness of AI-based machine translations.
+This objective provides much better insight into the existing partial and fragmented knowledge in current trends in AI-based language processing applications and their application in improving the quality of the tourism experience; - 2.
+Identify strengths, weaknesses, opportunities and threats of AI-based machine learning; - 3.
+Provide managerial implications for practitioners and marketers of the tourism sector to increase the AI-based machine translations' ability to attract floating consumers thereby achieving a competitive advantage.